strangiato/blog-posts/deploy-helm-charts-with-argocd/README.md

 ### Advantages

-One advantage to utilizing Kustomize to render a Helm Chart
+If a team is already heavily relying on Kustomize in their GitOps environments, utilizing Kustomize to render a Helm Chart can help to keep a higher level of consistency with other configurations, and reduce the number of tools needed in the repo.

-The combination of kustomize with Helm provides a powerful option to manage objects.
-When leveraging the base/overlays kustomize pattern, a Helm Chart can be rendered in the base layer, and additional patches can be applied in overlays.
+The combination of Kustomize with Helm also provides a powerful option to manage objects.
+When leveraging the base/overlays Kustomize pattern, a Helm Chart can be rendered in the base layer, and additional patches can be applied in overlays.
 The ability to apply patches after the Helm Chart is rendered allows you to modify the objects in ways the original chart author didn't include.

 ### Disadvantages

+The `--enable-helm` flag introduces complexity when attempting to troubleshoot a chart locally.
+Users may also experience issues if attempting to apply the Kustomize resources with `oc apply -k` since the Kustomize tools built into `oc`/`kubectl` do not support the `--enable-helm` flag.
+Finally, this option does require modification to the default ArgoCD deployment to enable the feature.

+Another consideration when using this pattern, is that once Kustomize has inflated the chart, the objects are treated just like any other yaml objects, and is no longer Helm Chart.
+When utilizing the base/overlays model as described above, you will lose the ability to control the chart objects using the values parameters.

 ### Other Considerations

+This option is ideal for users that are already heavily relying on Kustomize and don't want to introduce another tool their environment.
+This option is also fantastic when you do not control the Helm Chart you are attempting to deploy, and you need to modify it in a way that the original author didn't include as a configurable option.

+## Final Thoughts

+One of the major challenges faced by the GitOps community is finding the "correct" way to manage resources and GitOps repo with growing complexity.
+In many cases there is no "correct" solution and the three options presented here are all valid patterns for deploying and managing Helm Charts.
+Hopefully the pros and cons discussed in this article help to provide some insight when next time you need to choose how to best incorporate a Helm Chart into your environment.